bakytk/Movie-app/README.md

 ##### Database

-Since we need to store on only `movies` data with four columns: `Title, Released, Genre, Director` - without any calls or nesting with other models, a document-oriented Mongo seems as a natural choice. `mongoose` is popular ORM over Mongo, allowing to bind `quasi-schema` on db and making other goodies like `type-checking` for the fields (columns)
+API calls log `movies` data with four columns: `Title, Released, Genre, Director` to MongoDB.
+`mongoose` is used as ORM

 ##### Endpoints

-The server (on `Express`) supports 3 endpoints:
+The `Express` server supports 3 endpoints:

 1. `/auth (POST)`: to get JWT token for protected route `/movies` passing either `basic-thomas` or `premium-jim` with their associated passwords